Hollow Body Guitar Kits

 For example, the sides of the guitar's bodies are laminated, then planed (thicknessed) and shaped using a bending iron.
 The timber itself often requires soaking in warm water first to ensure maximum pliability and is then set in a mold.
 The bodies also require bracing or struts for additional support.
 For all intents and purposes, these guitars are more similar in construction to an acoustic guitar.

-Semi-hollow body electric guitar kits such as the LP hollow body or TC Thinline, are less involved, however, and are essentially a routed solid timber body with a maple cap then placed on the top face of the guitar.
+Semi-hollow body electric guitar kits such as the LP semi-hollow body or TE Thinline, are less involved, however, and are essentially a routed solid timber body with a maple cap then placed on the top face of the guitar.

 Build your own hollow body guitar kit

-In the following article, we’re going to a look at three of the most popular hollow and semi-hollow kit guitar shapes currently available based on overall sales volume over the past three years here at guitar kit world.
+In the following article, we’re going to a look at three of the most popular hollow and semi-hollow kit guitar shapes currently available based on overall sales volume over the past four years here at GuitarKitWorld.

 In most cases when purchasing a 335 hollow body guitar kit, the top, bottom and sides of the guitar will be constructed from marine ply (as per the original Gibson 335) with a center block consisting of either maple or Mahogany running through the center of the body with binding running along the top of the guitar and in some cases the back and neck.